-Mezze Bistro + Bar is a classic bistro-style restaurant offering refined, contemporary American cuisine, warm hospitality and exceptional service in an historic 19th century building.
+Mezze Bistro + Bar is a classic bistro-style restaurant offering refined, contemporary American cuisine, warm hospitality and exceptional service in a historic 19th-century building.

 Sustainable Building Design